 Throughout the project, significant savings can be achieved by collecting the data to be used during the operations and future renovations of the facility.
 Traditionally, owners require As-Built drawings, submittals, commissioning reports, and O&M manuals as deliverables.
-If specified provides effectively, BIM capability for the owner to receive both the model and detailed facility data in an organized, electronic fashion.
+If specified effectively, BIM provides the capability for the owner to receive both the model and detailed facility data in an organized, electronic